DeeepPatel/Backend_Inventory_Management/README.md

 I originally envisoned of creating a basic front end using React however due to time constraints and issues with creating a ASP.NET framework with React project, I was unable to properly finish the front end.
 Therefore, the current version of the repository contains finished backend endpoints and unfinished frontend.

 This project was created using C# and SQLite database using ASP.NET framework for the back-end.
 It contains CRUD features as well as allowing specific inventory to be added or removed from a collection.
-The project contains industry standard code which features error detection, input validation, and specific error codes to provide further information on which type of error has occured.
+The project contains optimized code which features error detection, input validation, and specific error codes to provide further information on which type of error has occured.
 Although the front-end does not currently work, it was implemented using React to allow a basic user interface to navigate to different pages for specific functions.

 ## Table of Contents
 - [Installation](#installation)